 When you wish to proceed, press continue.
 You’ll be asked to select one or both tasks.
 The first task is to download the last version of Apple’s Windows support software.
 The other option is to install Windows 10.
 Select both options.

-Then the Boot Camp assistant will prompt you to select the ISO file location and its destination.
+Then the Boot Camp Assistant will prompt you to select the ISO file location and its destination.
 You should choose its destination as the USB drive.
 The USB drive will be reformatted so if it’s not empty, ensure that you have backups of any existing files.

 Click continue and Boot Camp will begin to copy Windows 10 onto the USB drive.
 This might take a while.

-Once it has completed, you’ll have the option to choose where the Windows drivers are saved.
+Once it has been completed, you’ll have the option to choose where the Windows drivers are saved.
 Then it will install the support software files.
 Follow the instructions and, when it’s complete, select continue.

 This is where you might need or want to use the external hard drive.
 This depends on the progression of the download and where you want to download the Windows files to.

-Once the download has completed, you’ll have to create a partition.
+Once the download has been completed, you’ll have to create a partition.
 55GB of space will be given to the Windows partition.
 This is sufficient for the completion of the installation but nothing else, so you’ll probably want more.